Martyrs' Day (Panama): Death toll

 Most U.S. accounts put the number of Americans killed in these events at four, though others put the death toll at three or five.
-Those who died on the American side include Staff Sergeant Luis Jimenez Cruz, Private David Haupt and First Sergeant Gerald Aubin [Company C, 4th Battalion, 10th Infantry] who were all killed by sniper fire on the 9th and 10th in Colon and Specialist Michael W. Rowland (3rd Battalion, 508th Airborne Infantry), whose death was caused by an accidental fall into a ravine on the evening of the 10th.
+Those who died on the American side include Staff Sergeant Luis Jiménez Cruz, Private David Haupt and First Sergeant Gerald Aubin [Company C, 4th Battalion, 10th Infantry] who were all killed by sniper fire on the 9th and 10th in Colón and Specialist Michael W. Rowland (3rd Battalion, 508th Airborne Infantry), whose death was caused by an accidental fall into a ravine on the evening of the 10th.

 Another 30 U.S. military personnel were wounded in operations to separate the Panamanian and Canal Zone protesters.
 Most of the 17 injuries suffered by U.S. civilians resulted from thrown rocks or bottles.

 When the fighting was over, DENI investigators found over 600 bullets embedded in the Legislative Palace.
-Santo Tomas Hospital reported that it had treated 324 injuries and recorded 18 deaths from the fighting.
+Santo Tomás Hospital reported that it had treated 324 injuries and recorded 18 deaths from the fighting.
 Panama City's Social Security Hospital treated at least 16 others who were wounded on the first night of the fighting.
 Most of those killed and wounded had suffered gunshot wounds.
 Some of the more seriously injured were left with severe permanent brain damage or paralyzing spinal injuries from their bullet wounds.

 After the fighting, American investigators found over 400 bullets embedded in the Tivoli Hotel.
-Years after the events of January 1964, a number of U.S. Army historical documents were declassified, including Southcom's figures for ammunition expended.
+Years after the events of January 1964, a number of U.S. Army historical documents were declassified, including SOUTHCOM's figures for ammunition expended.
 The official account has it that the U.S. Army fired 450 .30 caliber rifle rounds, five .45 caliber pistol bullets, 953 shells of birdshot and 7,193 grenades or projectiles containing tear gas.
-Also, the army claims to have used 340 pounds of bulk CN-1 chemical (weak tear gas) and 120 pounds of CS-1 chemical (strong tear gas).
-The same account said that the Canal Zone police fired 1,850 .38 caliber pistol bullets and 600 shotgun shells in the fighting, while using only 132 tear gas grenades.
+Also, the Army claims to have used 340 pounds of bulk CN-1 chemical (weak tear gas) and 120 pounds of CS-1 chemical (strong tear gas).
+The same account said that the Canal Zone Police fired 1,850 .38 caliber pistol bullets and 600 shotgun shells in the fighting, while using only 132 tear-gas grenades.
 According to the Panamanian DENI, out of the 1,850 .38 caliber bullets that the Canal Zone Police allegedly fired directly into the crowd, only six Panamanians were fatally wounded.
-Of the remaining 2,008 bullets, shells and rounds, the 7,193 tear gas grenades or projectiles, the additional 460 pounds of tear gas, only 15 Panamanians were fatally wounded.
+Of the remaining 2,008 bullets, shells and rounds, the 7,193 tear-gas grenades or projectiles, the additional 460 pounds of tear gas, only 15 Panamanians were fatally wounded.